 |

 Altarpiece (1311) by Duccio di Buoninsegna Note: Polyptych altarpieces include: tetraptychs (4 panels); pentaptychs (5 panels); hexaptychs (6 panels); heptaptychs (7 panels); octaptychs (8 panels).
-Made from about 1200 CE onwards, typically for personal rather than public use, a diptych has 2 hinged panels that fold together.
-These personal diptychs are also known as "travelling icons".
-Diptychs were popular in early Flemish painting among artists like Jan van Eyck, Rogier van der Weyden, Hans Memling and Hugo van der Goes; subjects included secular portraiture as well as portraits of the Holy Family and scenes from the Bible.
-One particularly famous example is the Melun Diptych (1450-55), by Jean Fouquet.
-A modern example of the format is Marilyn Diptych (1964) by Andy Warhol. |
+A diptych has 2 hinged panels that fold together.
+Diptychs have been made for personal use since Roman times, after which they served as devotional religious items during the Early Christian Art era.
+Such personal diptychs were also known as "travelling icons".
+They were popular in early Flemish painting, among artists like Jan van Eyck, Rogier van der Weyden, Hans Memling and Hugo van der Goes, for secular portraiture as well as portraits of the Holy Family and scenes from the Bible.
+Early examples include: the Wilton Diptych (1395-99) by unknown artists; the Melun Diptych (1450-55), by Jean Fouquet.
+A modern example of the format is the Marilyn Diptych (1964) by Andy Warhol. |

 For details of major movements of